-The Head of Centre will be advised of the outcome of the review in writing by SFJ Awards' Quality Assurance and Compliance Manager.
+The Centre will be advised of the outcome of the review in writing by SFJ Awards'.
 Any imposed sanctions will also be conveyed at that time.

-The Head of Centre will be expected to respond, within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
-If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre accordingly, based on risk.
+The Centre will be expected to respond, within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
+If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre.